-- How can my community initiate and undertake collective action that ensures individuals and communities impacted by data collection and use realise all four dimensions of data justice?
-Specifically, how can we advance data innovation and policy agendas that - Ensure the equitable distribution of the social goods and obligations, burdens and opportunities, risks and benefits, and rights and privileges that emerge from data collection and use? (distributive justice) - Ensure the material preconditions necessary for the universal realisation of the potential for human flourishing? (capabilities-centred social justice) - Establish the equal dignity and autonomy, and the equal moral status, of every person through the affirmation of reciprocal moral, political, legal, and cultural regard? (representational and recognitional justice) - Ensure that past wrongs are rectified through reparation, reconciliation, and meaningful dialogue? (restorative and reparational justice)
+- How can I initiate and craft policy that ensures individuals and communities impacted by data collection and use realise all four dimensions of data justice?
+Specifically, how can I advance policies, standards, laws, or regulations that - Ensure the equitable distribution of the social goods and obligations, burdens and opportunities, risks and benefits, and rights and privileges that emerge from data collection and use? (distributive justice) - Ensure the material preconditions necessary for the universal realisation of the potential for human flourishing? (capabilitiescentred social justice) - Establish the equal dignity and autonomy, and the equal moral status, of every person through the affirmation of reciprocal moral, political, legal, and cultural regard? (representational and recognitional justice) - Ensure that past wrongs are rectified through reparation, reconciliation, and meaningful dialogue? (restorative and reparational justice)

-Promote the airing and sharing of data injustices across communities through transparency and data witnessing
+Promote the airing and sharing of data injustices across communities through data witnessing

-- In what ways can the digital technologies and practices of data extraction that impact my community expose or make visible potential injustices and harms done to its members?
-(For instance, abusive behaviour captured by a social media platform making online harm visible; or data collected by a social service agency making discriminatory practices of racial targeting or profiling visible) - How can my community draw on these forms of data witnessing to expose and challenge injustices? - What support mechanisms would encourage my community to share its experiences of injustice captured by data witnessing in a context which fosters empowerment? - Is my community able to share experiences of injustice captured by data witnessing so that other communities have access to this information?
+- In what ways can practices of data collection, processing, and use that fall within my policy remit make visible potential injustices and harms done to its members?
+(For instance, abusive behaviour captured by a social media platform making online harm visible; or data collected by a social service agency making discriminatory practices of racial targeting or profiling visible) - How can I initiate and craft policy that supports impacted communities to draw on these forms of data witnessing to expose and challenge injustices where these arise? - What support, protection, and empowerment mechanisms could be put in place through policies, standards, law, and regulation to encourage communities to share experiences of injustice that are captured by data witnessing? - How can policies, standards, law, and regulation facilitate the sharing of experiences of injustice captured by data witnessing so that other, wider communities have access to this information?